 "European Spanish speakers, in particular, probably find English pronunciation harder than speakers of any other European language."

 Spanish has 5 pure vowels and 5 diphthongs.
 The length of the vowel is not significant in distinguishing between words.
-This contrasts with English, which has 12 pure vowel sounds and 8 diphthongs.
+This contrasts with English, which has 12 pure vowel sounds and 8 diphthongs (*but see below).
 The length of the vowel sound plays an important role.
 It is not surprising, therefore, that Spanish learners may have great difficulty in producing or even perceiving the various English vowel sounds.
 Specific problems include the failure to distinguish the sounds in words such as ship/sheep, taught/tot, fool/full or cart/cat/cut.

 Producing English consonant sounds is not so problematic for many Spanish learners, but difficult enough!
 They may have problems in the following aspects:

-Spanish is a syllable-timed language.
-When Spanish speakers transfer the intonation patterns of their mother tongue into English, which is a stress-timed language, the result can be barely comprehensible to native English speakers.
+Spanish is a syllable-timed language*.
+When Spanish speakers transfer the intonation patterns of their mother tongue into English, which is a stress-timed language, the result may sometimes be barely comprehensible to native English speakers.
 This is because the meaning or information usually conveyed in English by the combination of stress, pitch and rhythm in a sentence is flattened or evened out by the Spanish learner.

 Grammar - Verb/Tense: Although Spanish is a much more heavily inflected language than English, there are many aspects of verb grammar that are similar.
 The major problem for the Spanish learner is that there is no one-to-one correspondence in the use of the tenses.
 So, for example, a Spanish learner might incorrectly use a simple tense instead of a progressive or a future one: She has a shower instead of She's having a shower; I help you after school instead of I'll help you after school.
 Problematic for beginners is the formation of interrogatives or negatives in English.
 The absence of an auxiliary in such structures in Spanish may cause learners to say: Why you say that? / Who he saw? / Do you saw him? / I no see him. / I not saw him.